AKA-Ecliptic/MyToday/README.md

 # MyToday
-### Needed a simple todo list to help me manage basic tasks, so I decided make my own.
+### Needed a simple todo list to help me manage basic tasks, so I decided to make my own.
 ---
 The main goals for this project were to:
 * Get an introductory to andorid studio's architecture components